davidharting/tweet-scheduler/notes.md

 - Rails has built-in support for session and signed cookies
 - Session cookies can be set server-side but are tamper-proof client-side

+# 16. Logging out

+- Use `button_to` for logout.
+It will generate a form around the button.
+Links should not result in a delete!